hudochenkov/stylelint-order/rules/properties-order/README.md

 	* `noEmptyLineBetween`: If `true`, properties within group should not have empty lines between them.
 	* `groupName`: An optional name for the group.
 This will be used in error messages.
+	* `order: "flexible"`: If property isn't set (the default), the properties in this group must come in the order specified.
+If `"flexible"`, the properties can be in any order as long as they are grouped correctly.

 There are some important details to keep in mind: